 In 2020, the Town received a 75% reimbursement for PPE and sanitizing supplies from FEMA.
 In July the Town applied for \$209,493.62 to be reimbursed at a rate of 75% so approximately \$157,120.22 in FEMA assistance for PPE.
 In September the Town applied for an additional \$269,670.30 to be reimbursed at 75% so approximately \$202,252.73.
 The Town will continue to apply for FEMA reimbursements for the length of the State of emergency in Massachusetts as costs come in.
-As a result of the ever changing landscape of the COVID-19 pandemic, FEMA adjusted their regulations in late February of 2021, and again in August of 2021 altering the reimbursement rates from 75% to 100% for eligible expenses and further expanding the list of eligible expenses.
+As a result of the ever changing landscape of the COVID-19 pandemic, FEMA adjusted their regulations in late January of 2021, altering the reimbursement rates from 75% to 100% for eligible expenses.
 You can find more information on FEMAs updated guidance HERE.
 The Town is still waiting to receive reimbursements from FEMA.